CannonLock/general-docs/README.md

-# general-docs
+# General Docs
-General Documentation for Work @CHTC
+Repository of staff targeted documentation for things around the office.